-A career-focused and multi-faceted approach to criminal behaviour, law, and the criminal justice system.
+This program takes a career-focused and multi-faceted approach to criminal behaviour, law and the criminal justice system.

 OUAC Code: BFC

 Not an Ontario Secondary School applicant?
 Find your admissions criteria here.